fix

 The cheaper alternative?
 Not getting hacked.
 Penetration testing can reduce your risk of attack significantly, which in turn makes cybersecurity insurance companies feel better about giving you a lowered rate.
 Proving to your insurance company that you are meeting your service level agreements (SLAs) and that you have no critical vulnerabilities is a good place to start.
 You can do this by obtaining a penetration test certificate and managing your vulnerabilities in an online portal or ticketing system.

 The first time that you work with a penetration testing vendor might not flow so smoothly.
 Not that it’s anyone’s fault - it’s just new.
 At the start, your development team might struggle to see how vulnerabilities are built into the application and why they’re important to fix (instead of producing new code to help the company grow revenue!)
 Over time, developers will get insights into the “why” and “how” vulnerabilities occur.
-As this integrated education will be specific to the technology and language that they work with everyday, your developers will slowly understand secure coding best practices.
+As this integrated education will be specific to the technology and language that they work with every day, your developers will slowly understand secure coding best practices.

 When it comes to writing new code, they’ll be able to put this new knowledge to use and, in turn, reduce how many vulnerabilities appear in each of the design, testing, and maintenance phases of the SDLC.